LilaRest/bulb/bulb_docs/staticfiles.md

 ---

-# Introducing
+# Introduction
-Storing files in the Neo4j database is not allowed.
-Some tips can able us to do this, but if files storage is natively prohibited is for a simple reason : The graph databases will slow down a lot if they had to store heavy files.
+Storing files in the Neo4j database isn't allowed.
+Some tips can allow us to do so, though files' storage is natively prohibited for a simple reason : The graph databases will slow down a lot if they have to store heavy files.

 You can test it by yourself : just encode one or many heavy image(s) with the base64 algorithm and try to store it/them in your graph database.
 You should observe lowest performances when you run some queries.